Scheduling the Final Oral Defence

 Remote Attendance

-There are two types of defences currently available: In-Person Defences where the candidate and committee meet together in a suitable room on campus, and Virtual Defences which take place on Zoom.
+There are three types of defences currently available: In-Person Defences where the candidate and committee meet together in a suitable room on campus, Hybrid Defences with one or two examiners required for quorum attending remotely, and Virtual Defences which take place on Zoom.

-In-Person defences normally require all Examining Committee members required for quorum to be physically present.
-The External Examiner or a third Supervisory Committee Member not required for quorum may attend an In-Person examination remotely.
+In-person defences normally require all examining committee members required for quorum to be physically present.
+The external examiner and/or a third supervisory committee member not required for quorum may attend an in-person examination remotely.

-Remote attendance by examiners required for quorum (ie a Hybrid Defence) may be possible.
-Doctoral Exams staff will work with students and supervisors to support remote attendance by University Examiners or Committee Members required for quorum.
+Remote attendance by examiners required for quorum (ie a Hybrid Defence) can be challenging.
+Doctoral Exams staff will work with students and supervisors to support remote attendance by university examiners or committee members required for quorum.
+We recommend that hybrid defences have less than half the required examiners attend remotely; if a majority want to attend remotely, the exam should be full virtual on Zoom.
 Students planning for a hybrid exam should definitely schedule a practice session in the exam space to ensure that all of the technology is working effectively.

 Virtual Defence